Toronto Maple Leafs News, Opinion & Analysis - MLHS

 Leafs News

-Toronto Maple Leafs vs. Ottawa Senators – Game #44 Preview &...
+Toronto Maple Leafs vs. Philadelphia Flyers – Game #47 Preview &...

-For part one of this week's Leafs Notebook, check out yesterday's video analysis of the Leafs' dump outs.
-Notes - It isn’t getting much attention, but...
+There have been many positives this seasons for the Toronto Maple Leafs, from the emergence of Auston Matthews and Mitch Marner to Frederik Andersen playing...

-Game #40 Review: Toronto Marlies 2 vs. Springfield Thunderbirds 1
+Game #41 Review: Toronto Marlies 2 vs. Rochester Americans 1 (SO)

-A gutsy team performance from the Toronto Marlies and a good showing from Garret Sparks should have been the main headlines after this game.
-Instead,...
+After years of dominating their nearest cross-border rivals, the Toronto Marlies have struggled against the Rochester Americans this season.
+They've taken just three points from...

 All Toronto Maple Leafs News